Juan R. Liwag Memorial High School

 Juan R. Liwag Memorial High School (abbreviated as JRLMHS; Pang-alaalang Mataas na Paaralang Pambansa ng Juan R. Liwag) is a secondary public school in Barangay Bayanihan, Gapan, Nueva Ecija, Philippines.
 It was formerly known as Nueva Ecija South High School.
 It was established in 1945 and made into a national high school by virtue of BP Blg.
 143 on 8 February 1982.
-The current principal of the main campus is Marites S. Villajuan, Principal IV.
+The current principal of the main campus is Richard M. Galang, Principal IV.

 History

 Juan R. Liwag Memorial High School (JRLMHS) was formerly named as Gapan Municipal High School from 1946 to 1952, Nueva Ecija South High School (NESHS) from 1952 to 1972, Gapan National High School (GNHS) from 1972 to 1984, and Juan R. Liwag Memorial High School (JRLMHS) from 1984 to present.
 It now offers special science class for students inclined in advance mathematics and sciences, sports oriented curriculum, and the regular general secondary (high school) programs.

 The student population of JRLMHS today is estimated to be over 5,000, making it one of the biggest public high schools in the province of Nueva Ecija.
 It also has the highest student population in the fourth congressional district (southern part) of the province, comprising the city of Gapan and the municipalities of Cabiao, General Tinio (Papaya), Jaen, San Antonio, San Isidro, San Leonardo, and Peñaranda.
 Most students usually are from Gapan, San Leonardo, San Isidro, Jaen, Peñaranda, and sometimes even from Sta.
 Rosa, Nueva Ecija and San Miguel, Bulacan.

 Besides the main campus in Barangay Bayanihan, the school once had annexes located in Barangay Santa Cruz and Barangay Bungo in Gapan; those locations are now independent.